sabram/SpringBootMaven/README.md

 ###Running demo

-Run the Application class, and point browser to http://localhost:8080/bookings

-For example:
+* From your IDE: Run the Application class (do mvn install first)

-`mvn package && java -jar target/springboot-0.0.1-SNAPSHOT.jar`
+* From the command line: `mvn package && java -jar target/springboot-0.0.1-SNAPSHOT.jar`

 No pretty UI, just REST.
 Requires Java8.